Byron Palmer: Television

-Palmer made a number of television appearances, including episodes of Perry Mason in the 1950s and 1960s,The Ed Sullivan Show in 1949, The Betty White Show in 1954, Pete and Gladys, How to Marry a Millionaire, Lawman, Soldiers of Fortune, Cavalcade of America, Matinee Theatre and more.
+Palmer made a number of television appearances, including episodes of Perry Mason, The Ed Sullivan Show, The Betty White Show, Pete and Gladys, How to Marry a Millionaire, Lawman, Soldiers of Fortune, Cavalcade of America, Matinee Theatre and more.

 Personal life

 Palmer married his high school sweetheart, JoAnn Ramson, in 1944.
 He later remarried to beauty queen and actress Ruth Hampton in 1954.

-In 1982, Palmer remarried once again to actress and professional dancer Georgine Darcy who is best known for her role as Miss Torso in the highly acclaimed Alfred Hitchcock film Rear Window.
+In 1974, Palmer remarried once again to actress and professional dancer Georgine Darcy who is best known for her role as Miss Torso in the highly acclaimed Alfred Hitchcock film Rear Window.
+They remained married until her death in 2004.